From 1 - 10 / 130

-• Publicly available groundwater data have been compiled to provide a common information base to inform environmental, resource development and regulatory decisions in the Galilee Basin region.
+• Publicly available groundwater data have been compiled to provide a common information base to inform environmental, resource development and regulatory decisions in the north Bowen Basin region.
 This data guide gives examples of how these data can be used.
-The data package included with this data guide captures existing knowledge of Lake Eyre Basin aquifers in the Galilee Basin region and their properties, including salinity, water levels, resource size, potential aquifer yield and indicators of surface water interactions.
-The methods used to derive these data for the Lake Eyre Basin aquifer in the Galilee Basin region are outlined in the associated metadata files.
-These are described in groundwater conceptualisation models (Hostetler et al., 2023).
-The Lake Eyre Basin overlying the Galilee Basin includes one broadly defined aquifer that includes multiple aquifer systems that are defined as Cenozoic aquifers.
-Compiled data was assigned to this interval and were used to characterise groundwater systems at the basin scale.
-The data are compiled for a point-in-time to inform decisions on resource development activities Basin.
-The available historical groundwater data can be used to assess the potential effects on groundwater for different development scenarios.
+The data package included with this data guide captures existing knowledge of near-surface groundwater resources in north Bowen Basin, including salinity, water levels, resource size and surface water interactions.
+The methods used to derive these data for the shallow groundwater in the north Bowen Basin are outlined in the associated metadata files.
+These are described in groundwater conceptual models (Hostetler et al., 2023).
+Groundwater data for the north Bowen Basin are restricted to the upper 50 m, as a stratigraphic model is not available.
+Compiled data are assigned to this interval and used to characterise the near-surface groundwater system at the basin scale.
+The data are compiled for a point-in-time to inform decisions on potential resource developments in the Basin.
+The available historical groundwater data can be used to assess the potential effects on groundwater.
 The data can also be used for other purposes, such as exploring unallocated groundwater resource potential.
 Data to January 2022 are used for this compilation.

 • Publicly available geological data in the Galilee Basin region are compiled to produce statements of existing knowledge for natural hydrogen, hydrogen storage, coal and mineral occurrences.
 This data guide also contains assessment of the potential for carbon dioxide (CO2) geological storage and minerals in the basin region.
 The mineral occurrences are mostly found in the overlying basins, and they are often small and of little economic significance.
 There are some exceptions, such as the Lilyvale vanadium deposit found in the northern Galilee region, in the overlying Eromanga Basin.
 The Galilee Basin has limited potential for uranium and precious metal deposits due to relative lack of suitable formation conditions, but the depth of much of the basin makes exploration and mining difficult and expensive.
 There are some large coal measures found in the Galilee Basin, with 17 deposits in the Galilee and overlying Eromanga basins, containing about 38 billion tonnes of black coal.
 An assessment of geological storage of CO2 potential suggests the Galilee Basin Betts Creek - Rewan Play is the most prospective for storing CO2, with the highest potential around the central basin region.
 There are no reports of natural hydrogen in the Galilee Basin.